 The town is the only Spa region in Europe where harmful substances are neither found in the water, nor in the air.
-Moreover, there is a negative air ionisation for at least 8 years every day which rejuvenises our body cells much quicker.
+Moreover, there is a negative air ionisation for at least 8 hours every day, which rejuvenates our body cells much quicker.

-1937 saw the construction of the first, Olympic-size, mineral water pool in Europe.
+1937 saw the construction of the first, Olympic-size, mineral water pool in Bulgaria, and the second in Europe.
 The sand, which is scattered around the pool to make a mini beach, was brought from the Sea Capital of Bulgaria – Varna.

 The Magical, Healing Waters of Velingrad